cocos2d-x/cocos-utils/README.md

 Custom interface of test unit will be provided in the future.

-By this way, you can test your js file easily, without editing any code just for your test, and see the effort immediately.
+By this way, you can test your js file easily, without editing any code of source of your project, and see the effort immediately.
 You do not need to boot the whole game, and do a lot of "click" actions to reach the page which will be tested.

+##### Reference
 ```script
 resCfg[jsRes.code04_js] = {
     ref : [jsRes.code03_js]